sana-kouliyan/IMDB-Web-Scraping/README.md

 - Data cleaning and analysis (Excel)
 - Excel dashboards and visualization

+## DataSet

+Source of the dataset is QUERA.

 ## How to Run
 1. Clone the repo:
    ```bash